Association

 The Study Group holds plant tours and various study sessions, as well as conduct questionnaires and exchanges of opinions with the member companies of the Study Group, in order to solve issues related to pharmaceutical regulations, manufacturing control and quality control of eye drops.
 The Study Group also tries to standardize interpretation and terminology, and consider measures to address these issues, aiming to support learning of knowledge and skills. - Cooperation with Eye Drops Study Group of PMAT

 To gather opinions from eye drops industry and facilitate making proposal to the administration and industry organizations, the Study Group cooperates with Eye Drops Study Group of PMAT in conducting joint report meetings on the results of research study and joint opinion exchange meetings.
 The Study Group holds workshops and study sessions, including tours to production sites of pharmaceutical products and other subjects.
-It also supports learning of general knowledge and skills related to pharmaceuticals among member companies of KPIA’s and PMAT’s Study Group, and conduct opinion exchanges leading to quality improvement of pharmaceuticals.
+It also supports learning of general knowledge and skills related to pharmaceuticals among member companies of KPIA’s and PMAT’s Study Group, and conducts opinion exchanges leading to quality improvement of pharmaceuticals.

 6.Intellectual Property Study Group

-Intellectual Property Study Group establishes each Sub-Committee in the field of patent, patent information and trademark, respectively.
+1) Intellectual Property Study Group establishes each Sub-Committee in the field of patent, patent information and trademark, respectively.
 Each Sub-Committee selects research topics to collect information and to conduct practical studies.
 The topic includes various issues of intellectual property systems in terms of patents/trademark examinations/trials related to pharmaceuticals, as well as healthcare that pharmaceutical companies have worked on in recent years.
 Sub-Committee also addresses issues in the practice of survey and search of intellectual property information.
 2) The Study Group also discusses various intellectual property issues with JPO or other relevant agencies, in cooperation with Intellectual Property Study Group of PMAT.
 The Study Group distributes information and results obtained by these activities to member companies in order to support their intellectual property activities.

 - Patent Sub-Committee